Save on All Home and Office Furniture for a Limited Time. Learn More >

 These pieces are more than Instagram-ready

-Millennials are tech dependent.
+Millennials are tech-dependent.
 They crave connection and interaction, and pieces that incorporate tech considerations are only going to become more popular.
-Desks with cable management systems make it easy to plug in laptops, tablets and smartphones when they need a charge without having a lot of clutter, and media furniture that incorporates IR-friendly glass and space for the latest tech components like soundbars will be among their favorites.
+Desks with cable management systems make it easy to plug in laptops, tablets, and smartphones when they need a charge without having a lot of clutter, and media furniture that incorporates IR-friendly doors and space for the latest tech components like soundbars and gaming consoles will be among their favorites.

 DOWN TO EARTH